 Dr. MacRae's Outcomes

 It is important to realize that success in refractive surgery depends not only on the type of laser used, but very heavily on the surgeon using the laser.
-Dr. Scott MacRae is highly experienced, having performed nearly 17,000 laser vision correction procedures.
+Dr. Scott MacRae is highly experienced, having performed more than 20,000 laser vision correction procedures.
 Using the Technolas laser in several clinical trials at Flaum Eye Institute Refractive Surgery Center, over 95% of eyes that Dr. MacRae has treated saw 20/20 or better after surgery.

 The Flaum Eye Institute Refractive Surgery Center team, under Dr. MacRae's leadership, was one of three clinical trial centers in the United States that performed the 340 eye FDA study on the Bausch and Lomb Zyoptix.
 Not only did he perform the clinical trials, he was involved in the development of the technology and continues to assist Bausch & Lomb in the development of new technologies.
 With the assistance of our Data Analysis Team, Dr. MacRae is constantly refining the precision of our laser vision correction treatments.
 Currently, 95% of all eyes we treat using Zyoptix customized ablation see 20/20 or better without glasses after their primary surgery.
 Nearly 99% of eyes treated are capable of seeing 20/20 or better with a corrective lens after surgery.
 Patients who do not achieve optimal vision initially may be candidates for enhancement during which additional treatment is applied to the eye to fine tune their vision.